 \begin{cor} (a) (See Corollary \ref{affinekaz}) The group $\PC_{\mathbf{Aff}}(X)$ of piecewise affine self-transformations of $X=\R/\Z$ has no infinite subgroup with Property FW (and hence none with Kazhdan's Property T).

 (b) (See Corollary \ref{notpro}) The group $\PC_{\mathbf{Proj}}(X)$ of piecewise projective self-transformations of $X=\R/\Z$ has no infinite subgroup with Property T. \end{cor}

-See also Corollary \ref{psl2pro} for strong restrictions on possible subgroups with Property FW in the group of piecewise projective self-transformations of $\R/\Z$.
+A short companion note \cite{CFW_short} has been written, isolating the proof of the corollary.
+As an addendum to (b), see Corollary \ref{psl2pro} for strong restrictions on possible subgroups with Property FW in the group of piecewise projective self-transformations of $\R/\Z$.

-In \cite[Corollary 1.3]{LMT}, written independently of this paper, the authors prove Corollary \ref{nofw}(b) in the continuous case, relying on a commensurating action allowing to reduce to a theorem of Navas saying that the group of $C^2$-diffeomorphisms of the circle has no infinite subgroup with Kazhdan's Property~T. They also provide an alternative more direct argument applying to the continuous piecewise affine case.
+In \cite[Corollary 1.3]{LMT}, Lodha, Matte Bon and Triestino independently establish a particular case of Corollary \ref{c_nofw}(b): the subgroup $\PC_{\mathbf{Proj}}^0(X)=\PC_{\mathbf{Proj}}^0(X)\cap\mathrm{Homeo}(X)$ of continuous piecewise piecewise projective self-homeomorphisms of $X=\R/\Z$ has no infinite subgroup with Property~T. They make use of a commensurating action allowing to reduce to a theorem of Navas saying that the group of class-$\mathcal{C}^2$ diffeomorphisms of the circle has no infinite subgroup with Kazhdan's Property~T. They also provide an alternative more direct argument applying to the continuous piecewise affine case.